Ace the Life Insurance Medical Exam

 Stay away from illegal drugs or controlled substances before a medical exam.

-Hold off on CrossFit 24 Hours Before Your Paramed exam
+#10 – Hold off on CrossFit 24 Hours Before Your Paramedical Exam

 You don’t want to push yourself too much before the medical exam.
-Excessive exercise increases your heart rate and could also negatively affect liver enzyme readings.
+Excessive exercise increases your heart rate and can also negatively affect liver enzyme readings.

 Avoid strenuous exercise at least one day before your exam.